mchmarny/dapr-demos/component-api/README.md

 # Use of Dapr as a component API Server

 This demo users Dapr instance with API token authentication to show the use of Dapr as a API server for any of its 70+ components.
+To illustrate, this demo will show two use-cases:

-This demo uses Sendgrid output binding.
+* Sending email using Sendgrid output binding
+* Querying tweets using Twitter bi-directional binding

 ## Setup

-### Email
+### Email Component

 Create a `email-secret`